itang1/TradeSphere/README.md

 View the [Final Report](Final_Report.pdf) for details about the database architecture, table normalization practices, API specification, query performance and evaluation, and Entity-Relation (ER) diagram.

-View the [Video Demo](https://drive.google.com/file/d/1Nybc92zDlOBBINsfdfigPUxMy5g0cNJv/view?usp=sharing) for a video demonstration of the funcionality of each page.
+View the [Video Demo](https://drive.google.com/file/d/1Nybc92zDlOBBINsfdfigPUxMy5g0cNJv/view?usp=sharing) for a video demonstration of the functionality of each page.

 ## Installation Instructions
 - Download code as .zip file and extraxt files